-Consumers aren't much in the mood to spend, and credit card issuers aren't much in the mood to let them, three new reports say.
+Consumers aren’t much in the mood to spend, and credit card issuers aren’t much in the mood to let them, two new reports say.

 Discover Financial Services reported Thursday that consumer confidence reached record lows as news of the nation’s financial crisis begins to sink in.
 Consumer spending intentions and capacity fell a record 6 points in October to 80.4 out of 100, according to The Discover Spending Monitor.